mrporterphysics/mrporterphysics.github.io/Presentations/Parent's Night/Markdown/parentsnightphysics2025.md

 ---

-# Grades Overall
+# Grades Overall AP/Regents

+- 5%/10% Homework
-- 15% Tests
+- 15%/20% Tests
-- 25% (10% AP) Lab Completion (Lab work in Lab Notebook and Pivot Interactives)
+- 20% Lab Completion (Lab work in Lab Notebook and Pivot Interactives)
     - Labs must be completed thoughtfully and thoroughly.
-- 60% (75% AP) Cumulative Standards Score
+- 60%/50% Cumulative Standards Score
     - Based on # of standards Mastered out of # assessed

 ---